nsrau/azure-docs.it-it/articles/virtual-network/virtual-networks-acl-powershell.md

 <properties
-   pageTitle="Come gestire gli elenchi di controllo di accesso per gli endpoint tramite PowerShell" description="Informazioni su come gestire gli elenchi di controllo di accesso con PowerShell" services="virtual-network" documentationCenter="na" authors="jimdial" manager="carmonm" editor="tysonn" />
+   pageTitle="How to manage Access Control Lists (ACLs) for Endpoints by using PowerShell" description="Learn how to manage ACLs with PowerShell" services="virtual-network" documentationCenter="na" authors="jimdial" manager="carmonm" editor="tysonn" />
 <tags
    ms.service="virtual-network"
    ms.devlang="na"